David Franklin

 La Diab Fish (The Devil Fish) new public art at Seattle Center’s Climate Pledge Arena

-collaborations, Glass, Metal, Public Art
+Collaborations, Glass, Metal, Public Art

 Weaver’s Welcome